BZoennchen/supercollider-book/_build/html/_sources/chapters/misc/terms.md

 The *hearing range* is the range of frequency that a being can perceive.
 The hearing range of humans is 20 Hz to 20kHz where cats go up to 75kHz and bats up to 200kHz.
-This does not mean that we can not perceive sound below 20 Hz but at this point it perceived as discrete clicks instead of a continues tone.
+This does not mean that we cannot perceive sound below 20 Hz but at this point it is perceived as discrete clicks instead of a continuous tone.
 Furthermore, we can hear minimal relative frequency differences very intensively.
 Experimenting with low frequencies can be very fun!